 Teacher in Charge: Miss S. BrooksRecommended Prior Learning

-Completion of a Food technology or Hospitality course at Year 11 or 12 or by pre-approval from the HOD.
+Completion of Year 11 Food Technology or with permission from the HOD.

-Food Technology is a UE approved subject and helps students to acquire the skills and knowledge used in the field of Nutrition, Dietetics, Food Technology, Food Science, Product Design and Hospitality.
+Food Technology helps students to acquire the skills and knowledge used in the field of Nutrition, Dietetics, Food Technology, Food Science, Product Design and Hospitality.

-The course has two main areas of learning:
+The course has three main areas of learning:

 BRIEF and CONCEPTUAL: Students explore contexts to determine an issue, need or opportunity.
-Research, idea generation and development is carried out to decide an innovative solution to the issue.
-Students will work side by side with a range of stakeholders as well as consulting with a technology specialist.
+Research, idea generation and development is carried out to decide a creative solution to the issue.
+Students will interact with a range of stakeholders.

 Students with known food allergies will need to discuss with the HOD an action plan for managing this in class before taking part in any practical lessons.